Suzanna Son: Career

-Son has also released several music recording, chiefly though uploads to her YouTube channel.
-When Baker discovered that she taught piano, he wrote a scene for her to sing a slow ballad cover version of the NSYNC song "Bye Bye Bye".
+Son has also released music recordings, chiefly through uploads to her YouTube channel.
+When Baker discovered that she taught piano, he wrote a scene for her in the film in which she sings a slow ballad cover version of the NSYNC song "Bye Bye Bye".
 Son also performed an original song in case they were unable to secure the rights to the song, but all five members of NSYNC approved of the cover.
 Son's version was released on various music streaming services to promote the film.

-In November 2021 Son joined the cast of the HBO music-industry drama series The Idol opposite The Weeknd and Lily-Rose Depp.
-On April 27, 2022, Deadline reported that she was one of the cast members not expected to return after a forced hiatus, due to a change in the show's creative directions.
-On August 21, Son appeared in the official teaser trailer.
-On March 1, 2023, Rolling Stone reported that Son remained in the cast despite the overhaul.
-The series is set to premiere in 2023.
+In November 2021, Son joined the cast of the HBO music-industry drama series The Idol opposite The Weeknd and Lily-Rose Depp.
+On April 27, 2022, Deadline reported that she was one of the cast members not expected to return after a forced hiatus, due to a change in the show's creative direction, although Son appeared in the official teaser trailer released on August 21, 2022.
+On March 1, 2023, Rolling Stone reported that Son remained in the cast despite the overhaul, but the show was cancelled in August 2023.

+In March 2024, Son was announced to be a starring character in the Netflix horror film Fear Street: Prom Queen.

+In 2025, Son portrayed Adeline Watkins in Ryan Murphy's Monster: The Ed Gein Story alongside Charlie Hunnam's role of Ed Gein.

+Personal life

+In April 2023, Son married her girlfriend Ana Bedayo, who also works as Suzanna's talent manager.